 Explore our best images, animations and more at the Best of ESL page

-2016 kicked off with rising waters in the Mississippi River in January.
-As in 2011, the Bonnet Carre Spillway, located in the southwestern corner of Lake Pontchartrain, was opened on January 10th, to relieve pressure on the levees.
-Engineers sought to limit the river flow at New Orleans to no more than 1.25 million cubic feet per second (cfs).
+Heavy winter precipitation in the midwest brought rising waters to the Mississippi River in late February, 2018.
+Last opened just two years ago, the Bonnet Carre Spillway, located in the southwestern corner of Lake Pontchartrain, was opened on March 8th, to relieve pressure on the levees.
+Engineers sought to keep the river stage at New Orleans below 17 feet, and have opened about half of the 350 bays.
 This gallery of images will catalog the macro-scale movement of this sediment-laden water.
 More images can be found in the recent images in the Image of the Week collection.